msoneal0/Cmdr/docs/README.md

 * The **appName** is the name of the client application that is connected to the host.
 It can also contain the client's app version if needed because it doesn't follow any particular standard.

 * The **coName** is the common name of a SSL certificate that is currently installed in the host.
 Depending on how the host is configured, it can contain more than one installed SSL cert so coName can be used by clients as a way to request which one of the SSL certs to use during the SSL handshake.
+If the client doesn't know which cert to request, it is good practice to use the address that was used to connect to the host.

 ### Host Header ###

 ```
 Format:

-[reply][major][minor][patch][sesId]
+[reply][major][minor][tcp_rev][mod_rev][sesId]

 reply   - 1byte   - 8bit little endian unsigned int
 major   - 2bytes  - 16bit little endian unsigned int
 minor   - 2bytes  - 16bit little endian unsigned int
+tcp_rev - 2bytes  - 16bit little endian unsigned int
-patch - 2bytes  - 16bit little endian unsigned int
+mod_rev - 2bytes  - 16bit little endian unsigned int
 sesId   - 28bytes - 224bit sha3 hash
 ```

 notes: